societa-astronomica-g-v-schiaparelli/pysqm-cdf/README.md

 ```

 ### Start and stop container
-To run the container, it is best to build a systemd unit:
+To run the container, it is best to generate and use a systemd unit:
 ```bash
 podman generate systemd <container_name> > /etc/systemd/system/pysqm.service
 systemctl daemon-reload